 From the start of the construction works, the Maas quay will no longer be available for berthing.
 The Port Authority aims to realise the construction of the quay section prior to the construction worker’s holiday in 2019.
 Dredging work will then take place on the Maas quay.
 The berthing function will be available again from October 2019, depending on the final schedule of the contractor yet to be selected.
 Until that time, the work area on the water will be indicated with buoyage.

-Discussions and agreements with the municipality regarding phasing, parking, waste water and the look of the new quay have been concluded.
-The Port Authority aims to start constructing the Maas quay section after the 2018 construction workers’ holiday and applied for an environmental permit (construction) from the Municipality of Rotterdam in late March.
+Discussions and agreements with the municipality regarding phasing, parking, wastewater and the look of the new quay have been concluded.
+On 4 June 2018, the Port Authority received the environment permit (construction) from the Municipality of Rotterdam to replace approximately 500 metres of quay at Maaskade.
+This was received later than expected.
+No objections were submitted during the 6-week objection period.

-The Port Authority aims to minimise the hindrance to local residents as far as possible during the Maas quay construction works.
-However, we are unable to totally prevent inconvenience during construction.
-The contractor yet to be selected will be tasked by the Port Authority with taking measures to minimise hindrance resulting from noise and vibrations, lighting, dirt and dust, focus on preserving trees, a safe construction site and the accessibility of roads, footpaths, parking spaces and buildings.
+The Port Authority and Hakkers aim to minimise hindrance to local residents as far as possible during the Maas quay construction works.
+However, it will not be possible to totally eliminate inconvenience during the re-construction.
+That is why there is considerable focus on establishing a safe construction site, introducing hindrance-minimising measures for noise, vibrations, dirt, dust and lighting, as well as a focus on preserving trees and the accessibility of roads, footpaths, parking spaces and buildings.

 Would you like to know more about this subject?
 Please contact: